-Camping in the Jura
+Camping Holidays in Jura

-Fort de Joux With its commanding views and breathtaking cliff top position the Château de Joux has been a castle, a grim state prison and a military fortification.
-Take a guided tour of the castle and browse the rare weapons in the museum of armaments.
+Fort de Joux - Château de Joux, with its commanding views and breath-taking cliff top position, has been a castle, a grim state prison and a military fortification.
+Take a guided tour and browse the rare weapons in the museum of armaments.